galgalipooja/galgalipooja/README.md

 - 👋 Hi, I’m @galgalipooja
-- 👀 I’m interested in learning tech everyday
+- 👀 I’m interested in growing and learning everyday
 - 🌱 I’m currently learning MEAN Stack
 - 📫 Connect with me on Linked at https://www.linkedin.com/in/poojagalgali/